Colorimeter, order code COL-BTA, $115

 -Stored calibration values: Slope = 28.571; Intercept = 0

 -Calibration?
 Yes, each time before use.
-After powering up the Colorimeter and waiting for a 5 minute warm up, press the < or > button on the Colorimeter to select a wavelength.
+Connect the Colorimeter to an interface or LabQuest 2 (or LabQuest) and run Logger Pro 3 or the LabQuest App.
+Allow the Colorimeter to warm up for 5 minutes.
+Select a wavelength.
 Open the lid, insert a cuvette filled about 3/4 full of distilled water, and close the lid.
 Make sure that one clear side of the cuvette is lined up with the arrow at the top of the cuvette slot.
 Press the CAL button and hold it until the red LED begins to flash and then release the CAL button.
 When the LED stops flashing, the calibration is complete.

 RELATED VERNIER PRODUCTS

 - for extra cuvettes, Plastic Cuvettes (visible range), order code CUV, $15 (pkg. of 100)